peterbecker/configuration/README.md

 The interfaces also make testing easy: a test class can implement it in any way wanted, including just using an inner class.

 A number of value types are supported in this.
-This includes: `String`, all primitive types and their wrappers, all value types from `java.time.*`, `BigInteger`, `BigDecimal` and `Color` from both AWT and JavaFX.
+This includes: `String`, all primitive types and their wrappers; all value types from `java.time.*`; `BigInteger`, `BigDecimal` and `Color` from both AWT and JavaFX.
 Most of these use standard JDK methods to map them from Strings (e.g. `Integer::parseInt`).
 The exception is AWT's `Color` which follows the JavaFX pattern of using CSS-style encodings.